mvolkmann/blog/src/meteor.md

 The key benefits of using Meteor are:

+- Client and server code can be developed in a single language, JavaScript or TypeScript.
 - The UI can be implemented using any popular web framework.
 - There is no need to implement user account management and authentication if using the Meteor account-ui and accounts-password packages